 8. Feast on Fresh Seafood

 Lovers of seafood will find their haven in Halong Bay.
 The food onboard some of the cruise boats is truly exceptional.
-Apart from on deck, there is an abundance of seafood all over the place, fresh and affordable.
+Apart from being on deck, there is an abundance of seafood all over the place, fresh and affordable.

 Simply stop by a floating village or even make your own self barbecue fire pits by the beach to enjoy fish or other seafood.